-Smart phones are the drivers of digitisation – companies must adapt their IT security to this.
+Smart phones are the drivers of digitalisation.
+The mobile Internet is the basis of the modern working world and companies must adapt their IT security to this.

 Stationary PCs are no longer needed today to check e-mails, search for information, share content in social networks or edit documents.
 It is possible to be online almost all the time and everywhere.
 Thanks to smart phones, notebooks, tablets and a growing IT infrastructure, online communication, be it for work or private life, is not restricted to any one place.
 The Internet for pockets, handbags and briefcases allows users to access their own personal data and business data from anywhere and this means even greater physical mobility.
 Young people today are growing up as digital natives, they primarily obtain their information from online sources and the digital world is where they work and play.
 Digital mobility is penetrating private life and the world of work to the same extent.